-Africa2k is part of the 2k Network under PAGES Focus 2 Regional Climate Dynamics for the last two millennia.
-The network was established in Corvallis, Oregon, USA at the PAGES YSM/OSM meeting on 7 July 2009.
+Africa2k is part of the 2k Network under PAGES' Focus 2 Regional Climate Dynamics - Last two millennia.
+It was established in Corvallis, Oregon, USA at the PAGES YSM/OSM meeting on 7 July 2009.

 It is known that Africa is vulnerable to climate change, mainly through impacts on precipitation and through changes in the frequency and magnitude of climate extremes.
 This vulnerability is linked to widespread poverty, mismanagement of natural resources, conflicts and dependence on rain-fed agriculture.

-The Africa2k Working Group, considering the facts and the potential impacts of future climate change, found it necessary and timely to:
+The Africa2k Working Group, considering these facts and the potential impacts of future climate change, aims to:

 1. conduct an audit of existing palaeoenvironmental archives, compile and evaluate the significance of published material